MiraeAsset-mStock/nodetradingapi-typeB/README.md

-# nodetradingapi-typeB
-TradingAPI SDK - NodeJs Client for accessing TradingAPI and Streaming Market Data
+## TradingAPI SDK - NodeJS Client for accessing TradingAPI and Streaming Market Data

+### Description
+TradingAPI is a complete SDK that allows you to build a trading and investment platform which includes executing orders in real time, streaming live trade and order data (Using Websockets) and more.